dtgritman/Embed_Linux-RC_Car/setup/ReadMe.md

 ## Setup

 Each part of the project is modularised for efficiency and fault prevention.
 This means each part (the nerf_module object_detection and rc_car) can work as a standalone part.

 ### Raspberry Pi - Setup

+##### Webserver dependencies
+The webserver requires flask to run if not already installed.
+To install flask you can use the command
+`~$ sudo apt-get install python-flask`

+#### Hotspot Setup
 We wanted to not be reliant on a router to connect to our Pi so we turned it into a hotspot to connect to it without our home or school wifi.

 ##### Access point in a standalone network (NAT)